sbellows1/k-means-clustering/README.md

 raw data is the folder where the dataset is stored.

-if you are getting an error loading the data make sure that the notebook is stored in the same directory that the raw data folder is stored in.
+If you are getting an error loading the data make sure that the notebook is stored in the same directory that the raw data folder is stored in.